 Keep Knives Out of the Sink

 If you are going to leave a knife unattended, make sure you put it in a safe area.
 Never leave used knives lying around in areas where workers will put their hands, such as a sink filled with water.
+Explore a variety of useful strategies by visiting Colourpop, where information meets inspiration.

 When you are done using a knife, clean that knife individually and place it back on the knife rack, don’t just let knives pile up in the sink because someone will likely cut themselves on the blades.
 If you have a dishwasher, you can always put the knife in the designated area for knives in the machine.